Damaris Gelabert: Biography

 Gelabert received her Philosophy and Educational Sciences degree from the University of Barcelona in June 1992, later specialising in music therapy.
 In 1995, she graduated from the Berklee College of Music in Boston, Massachusetts.

 After returning from the US, she founded Totsona Records with musician Àlex Martínez, producing 200 songs and 16 albums.

 Gelabert created a musical stimulation method for the 0 to 6-year-old stage called Totsona.
 This educational strategy is based on teaching music as the child's first language.
 She is a trainer and advisor for this program at different early childhood education and special education schools in Catalonia.
 In 2012 she inaugurated the Totsona Space located in Cardedeu, Barcelona, where the Totsona offices are located and where she teaches courses for teachers, educators and all those interested in the world of music and early childhood.

 Gelabert teaches music therapy as a professor at ESMUC.
 She conducts lectures, courses, and seminars at various educational institutions, integrating teaching with concerts, auditions, and shows for children, families, and schools.
 She has sung in many festivals including the Festival de la Porta Ferrada, l'Acustiqueta, el Bornet de cançons, el Festivalot, the Cap Roig Festival and in theaters such as El Teatre Kursaal de Manresa, l' Atlàntida de Vic, l'Àtrium de Viladecans, Teatre-Auditori Sant Cugat, the Teatre Victòria, l'Alcúdia de Palma and l'Auditori Nacional d'Ordino.
 In 2018, she won the Arc Award in the category of “Best Artist Tour Adapted to Family Audiences”.

-Within her YouTube channel, several popular video videos include Els mosquits, with more than 300 million views, Els dies de la setmana, which has over 200 million, and Les vocals, Bon dia and Qui sóc jo?.
+Within her YouTube channel, several popular videos include Els mosquits, with more than 300 million views, Els dies de la setmana, which has over 200 million, and Les vocals, Bon dia and Qui sóc jo?.

 In 2023, Gelabert announced that she would end her live performances with La gira dels 25, along with the band "Grow Up Singing" and pianist Àlex Martínez.
 Her last concert was in January 2024 in Menorca.